-- Select Show the filters to show and inspect the filter bank in the Graphics window, click Plot () to create the plot.
+- Select Show the filters to show and inspect the filter bank in the Graphics window, click Plot ( ) to create the plot.
 To switch between time domain and frequency domain representation change the Transformation option in the x-Axis Data section. - Select the Filter kernel to use Brick-wall with Kaiser window (the default) or User defined.
-When User defined is selected enter the expression for the filter kernel h{fe}[m].
+When User defined is selected enter the expression for the filter kernel hfc[t].
 Use and set up parameters in the Parameters table (as you would use variables).
-The parameter fc is reserved for the band center frequency; fs is reserved for the sampling frequency; and m is the zero centered index.
-Note that per default the User defined option sets up the rick-wall with Kaiser window filter kernel for octaves.

-• If the default Brick-wall with Kaiser window is selected.
-You can control the ripple factor δ (the default is 0.05) and the passband slope factor E (the default is 1.03).
+The parameter fc is reserved for the band center frequency; fs is reserved for the sampling frequency; t is for time; and Np is the padding length.
+Note that per default the User defined option sets up the brick-wall with Kaiser window filter kernel for octaves. - If the default Brick-wall with Kaiser window is selected, you can control the ripple factor $\delta$ (the default is 0.05).
+The effect on the filter can be seen using the Show the filters option.